vine93/vine93.github.io/index.md

 building power and performance effecient datacenter infrastructure.These are the projects I have undertaken in my Master's program.
 </p>

-*   **ConfigNVPSim** is a cycle accurate multicore simulator based out of gem5 simulation framework.
-ConfigNVPSim simulates a non-volatile processor environment powered by renewable source of energy.
-In this context, ConfigNVPSim simulates functionality of non-volatile processors by throttling the progress of applications based on the energy levels present in the system.
+*   **ConfigNVPSim** is a cycle-accurate multicore simulator-based out of gem5 simulation framework.
+ConfigNVPSim simulates a non-volatile processor environment powered by a renewable source of energy.
+In this context, ConfigNVPSim simulates the functionality of non-volatile processors by throttling the progress of applications based on the energy levels present in the system.

-*   **PowerPrep** is a datacenter power management runtime system that aggressively enables cpu cores to enter deep sleep states while executing datacenter application.
-PowerPrep tries to reduce datacenter power consumption without affecting application defined Service Level Objectives.
+*   **PowerPrep** analyses the CPU behaviour of latency-critical workloads when deep sleep states are enabled.PowerPrep evaluates different scenarios under which enabling a deep sleep state violates SLO and proposes techniques to achieve energy proportionality while maintaining SLO in such workloads.

 *   **Fluid** computing framework utilizes language and runtime extentions that allows expressions in source codes within which dataflow dependencies can be approximated.
-    Fluid utilizes

 ---